hyperoslo/playbook/WORKFLOW.md

 * What did you do yesterday?
 * What will you be doing today?
-* Are there any impedients in your way?
+* Are there any impediments in your way?